javipalanca/simfleet/docs/develop.rst

             self.addBehaviour(recv_behav, msg_tplt)

 These are the basics of SPADE programming.
-To use `Taxi Simulator` you would not need to create all these structures, templates and classes.
-But it is always better to know the foundations before we get down to business.
+You will not need to create all these structures, templates and classes in order to use `Taxi Simulator`, but it is always better to know the foundations before getting down to business.

-How to implement your own strategies
+How to Implement your own Strategies
 ====================================

-Taxi simulator is designed to allow students to implement and test new strategies that lead to system optimization.
-The goal of this educational simulator is to maker easier for students to work with new coordination strategies without going down to the mud.
-With this purpose, Taxi Simulator implements the Strategy design pattern, which allows students to test new coordination strategies without having to make major modifications in the application.
+Taxi simulator is designed for students to implement and test new strategies that lead to system optimization.
+The goal of this educational simulator is to make it easier for students to work with new coordination strategies without having to introduce major modifications to the application.
+For this purpose, Taxi Simulator incorporates the so-called Strategy design pattern, which is now introduced.

 The Strategy Pattern
 --------------------

-The **Strategy pattern** is a design pattern that enables selecting an algorithm at runtime.
-When in an application we have to implement different versions of an algorithm and we want to select at runtime a specific version of the algorithm, then the Strategy Pattern is the best choice for that purpose.
-With this pattern you can define a separate strategy in an object that encapsulates the algorithm.
-The application that executes the algorithm **must** define an interface that every implementation of the strategy will follow, as can be viewed in next figure:
+The **Strategy Pattern** is a design pattern that enables selecting an algorithm at runtime.
+The Strategy Pattern is the best practice when an application incorporates different, alternative versions of an algorithm and we want to be able to select any of these versions to be executed at run time.
+With this pattern, you can define a separate strategy (implementation of the algorithm) in an object that encapsulates the algorithm.
+The application that executes the algorithm **must** define an interface that every strategy (implementation) will follow, as it can be seen in the following figure:

 .. figure:: images/strategy.png
     :align: center
     :alt: The Strategy Pattern UML

-    The Strategy Pattern UML
+    The Strategy Pattern UML.

-Following this implementation the context object can call the current strategy implementation without knowing how the algorithm was implemented.
-This design pattern was created among others by a group of authors commonly known as the **Gang of Four** (E. Gamma, R. Helm, R. Johnson and J. Vlissides) and is well presented in [GangOfFour95]_.
+Following this implementation, the context object can call the current strategy implementation without knowing how the algorithm was implemented.
+This design pattern was created, among others, by a group of authors commonly known as the **Gang of Four** (E. Gamma, R. Helm, R. Johnson and J. Vlissides), and it is well presented in [GangOfFour95]_.

-Taxi Simulator uses the *Strategy Pattern* to allow students to implement three different strategies (one for the coordinator agent, one for the taxi agent and one for the passenger agent) without having to develop new agents or entering in the complexity of the simulator.
-Thanks to this pattern students can develop their strategies in an external file and pass it as an argument when the simulator is run.
+Taxi Simulator uses the *Strategy Pattern* in order to enable students to implement three different strategies (one for the coordinator agent, one for the taxi agent and one for the passenger agent) without having to develop new agents or entering in the complexity of the simulator.
+Thanks to this pattern, students can develop their strategies in an external file and pass it as an argument when the simulator is run.

-Taxi Simulator implements three interfaces for these agents and each interface provides also some helper functions that intend to make easier some common actions that each subclassed agent usually has to do.
+Taxi Simulator implements one interface for each of these three agents, with each interface also providing some helper functions that intend to facilitate the most common actions of each (subclassed) agent.
 These three interfaces inherit from the :class:`StrategyBehaviour` class and are called: :class:`CoordinatorStrategyBehaviour`, :class:`TaxiStrategyBehaviour` and :class:`PassengerStrategyBehaviour`.